confluentinc/ksql/docs/developer-guide/ksqldb-clients/python-client.md

 The Python clients enables sending requests easily to a ksqlDB server from within your Python application, as an alternative to using the [REST API](../api.md).
-The client only supports pull and push queries at the moment.
+The client only supports pull and push queries.

 !!! tip
     [View the Python client API documentation](api/BLAHBLAHNEEDTOCHANGE.html)